What Happens at a First Custody Hearings In Nevada

 When the Court Makes its Decision

-Once the judge makes their decision, this might include a decision about the designations of custody and visitation.
-Remember that even if you disagree with the judge’s decision, it is best not to have a bad reaction in front of the judge – this will still be the judge that hears your case in the future, so telling the judge they are wrong won’t help if you need to return to Court.
+Once the judge makes their decision, this might include a decision about the designations of custody arrangement and visitation.
+Remember that even if you disagree with the judge’s decision, it is best not to have a bad reaction in front of the judge – this will still be the judge that hears your case in the future, so telling the judge they are wrong won’t help if you need to return to family Court.